 The above table presents the information in three columns: dimensions, display size, and model.

-However, if you look at the website page that the information was collected, it has four columns.
+However, if you look at the website page where the information was collected, it has four columns.
 This is enough proof that Google picks and presents the most relevant information in its version of the table.

 Optimal Paragraph Word Count

 Ensure that you answer the query in a short paragraph and below the correct subheading to avoid confusion.
 This paragraph should have no more than 315 characters.
-By now, you already know Google can eliminate unnecessary text and only presenting the essential information.
+By now, you already know Google can eliminate unnecessary text and only present the essential information.

 Finally, use high-quality images and check the readability score of the paragraphs using the Hemingway app.
 Search Engine Journal conducted a study in 2020 to determine the readability of featured snippets.
 They found out that the average Flesch-Kinkaid reading level in all the 419 rich snippets studied had a readability score of grade 10.